 Angie, his regular secretary, was on her annual screwing-fest in Ibiza and now he almost wished he'd let her have the extra week off she'd asked for.
 The strange thing was that her temporary replacement didn't actually match up to Gus's normal recruitment criteria.
 Obviously they had to be able to use a computer and answer the phone.
 But above this minimal baseline, Gus gave priority to other qualities.
 Angie for instance was classic office furniture.
 Blonde, leggy, sizeable bust and a manner that suggested you were in with a chance.
 This girl on the other hand gave the impression that her Doc Martens were permanently targeted on any set of bollocks within striking distance of her long, thin legs.
 He still couldn't really say why he hadn't just booted her right back to the agency the very first minute he'd clapped eyes on her.
 She wasn't exactly bad-looking but she certainly wasn't a typical Gus sex-object either.
 She was tall and pale, her long, straight hair dyed jet black.
 What they used to call a Goth a few years back, maybe still did for all he knew.

 She was good enough at her work, better than Angie if the truth be told.
 But that was hardly relevant.
 Competence wasn't material if you didn't want someone around, just didn't like their face or their bad breath or - which was the issue here - their attitude.
-He ran
+He ran the company after all: what was the bloody point otherwise?

 "I need a quick breakdown of last month's figures, love.
 Just run them off on Excel or something, could you?"